 5 Ingredient Slow Cooker Pot Roast: Forget complicated meals!
-5 ingredients is all it takes to get one of most comforting, delicious easy Pot Roast you have EVER had–one of the BEST dinners you have ever had!
+5 ingredients is all it takes to get one of most comforting, delicious Pot Roasts you have EVER had–one of the BEST dinners you have ever had!

 As you would expect from a mid-western raised girl, Pot Roast is one of my favorite dinners.

-My husband, who grew up raising cows for meat, also loves a good pot roast.
+My husband, who grew up raising cattle, also loves a good pot roast.
 However, we are both pretty picky when it comes to pot roasts.
 We have had our share of dried out meat and our share of ones with weird seasonings or one that is not seasoned at all.
 We like it simple, but full of flavor.

 5 Ingredient Slow Cooker Pot Roast